 When optional Maid ID and cleaning status has been chosen, a message is sent to the PMS, and the concierge can see the change in real time.
-Please, notice that the Imagicle solution does not peform any check on the user input, the Maid ID code is sent to the PMS as collected by the voice service.
+Please, notice that the Imagicle UC Suite does not perform any check on the user input, the Maid ID code is sent to the PMS as collected by the voice service.

 The available cleaning states depend on the communication protocol supported by the PMS.
 See tables below: